howladr/Museum-of-Candy/README.md

 # Museum-of-Candy
- A responsive website using Bootstrap 4
+ A responsive webpage using Bootstrap 4